Alpaca and llama stud Farm Cottage industry Gift shop Tea and lunch tours Llama trekking Camping

-* During times of heavy demand (e.g. school and public holidays), it is advisable to book at least a week in advance for all tours.
+* During times of heavy demand (e.g. school and public holidays), it is advisable to book more than a week in advance for all tours.

-* In the event of extreme weather conditions, we will determine whether a tour should be cancelled, giving organisers as much notice as possible.
+* In the event of extreme weather conditions, we will determine whether a tour should be cancelled, giving as much notice as possible.
 In such circumstances your booking fee will be refunded in full.

 Please use this map to find us.

 The new road system on Harwood has not yet been mapped by Google or GPS providers.Do not follow your GPS as it will almost certainly get you lost!!

 If you are coming from the north, please use the southbound exit lane from the M1 as shown on the map.